 This blog has analyzed issues involving insurance bad faith claims against carriers from a variety of perspectives.
 The basic premise behind a bad faith claim against an insurance carrier involves seeking extra-contractual damages for the insurer’s failure to exercise good faith in executing its obligations under an insurance policy.
-Examples of acts of bad faith by an insurance company might include denying a claim without investigating, refusing to provide a policy provision to justify a denial, or presenting an intentionally low-ball offer.

 A novel legal question that recently has been raised by insurance companies involves whether carriers have a reciprocal right to pursue an insurance bad faith claim against policyholders.
 Although this is probably not a possibility contemplated by many policyholders, insurance companies in about a half dozen states have pursued bad faith claims against their insureds.
 While states have uniformly rejected such claims, policyholders can benefit from understanding the basis for such claims and the reasoning of courts that have declined to recognize bad faith lawsuits against policyholders.

 The fact pattern in the Kentucky case of State Auto v.
 Hargis provides a recent example of this emerging but unsuccessful strategy.
 The insured was involved in hiring someone to burn down her home.
 After the fire, the insured submitted a claim for approximately $866,000 in losses related to damage to the home and personal possessions inside the home.
 The insurer sued and contended the policyholder was involved in intentionally burning down her own home.
 She counterclaimed alleging statutory and common law bad faith claims.
 The insured eventually amended its complaint to include a “reverse bad faith claim” against the policyholder.
 Both the trial court and appellate court agreed that Kentucky does not recognize the right of an insurer to file a reverse bad faith claim against its policyholder.